Provide evidence-based practice(s) in all areas of pediatric physical therapy.

 Acute care at Children’s at Egleston and Children’s at Scottish Rite hospitals

 The resident rotates through each of these settings for various amounts of time.

 Didactic time and related university lectures and presentations are embedded throughout the program.

 The Children’s Pediatric Residency Program received its accreditation in May 2010.
 The 12-month residency begins in August of each year with reviews of applications and interviews starting in February.
 The position is a contractual agreement between Children’s and the resident.

 One year of pediatric physical therapy experience is preferred.
-Interested physical therapists and rising physical therapy graduates having clinical pediatric internships are encouraged to contact Colleen Coulter or Andrea Byrne for more information about Children’s and application to Residency Program.
+Interested physical therapists and rising physical therapy graduates having clinical pediatric internships are encouraged to contact Kim Tissier Carvell or Andrea Byrne for more information about Children’s and application to Residency Program.
 Eligibility for Georgia Physical Therapy licensure is required.